 Internal Medicine Residency Program

-The program provides a community-based, comprehensive curriculum in internal medicine for 22 residents.
-House staff learn a broad range of skills in both primary care and subspecialty medicine.
-Alamance Regional Medical Center, Wesley Long Hospital, Annie Penn Hospital, Women's Hospital and Behavioral Health Hospital all provide additional sites for the broad education of future internists.
-The program offers opportunities to learn in an environment that features the generalist skills necessary to enter a community-based practice and substantial exposure to subspecialty medicine for those interested in pursuing further training.
+The Internal Medicine Program consists of 22 residents; 6 categorical residents per year and 4 additional preliminary interns.
+The program provides a community-based, comprehensive curriculum in internal medicine.
+House staff are taught a broad range of skills in both primary care and subspecialty medicine.
+Opportunities abound to learn in an environment that features the wide breadth of general medicine and substantial exposure to subspecialty medicine for those interested in pursuing further training.

-We're proud of the special opportunities this program provides.
-Our eighteen categorical residents and four preliminary interns learn general internal medicine in inpatient and outpatient settings from UNC-appointed full-time faculty.
-We offer a strong continuous ambulatory experience where residents function as primary care physicians providing continuity of care to an underserved patient population, and with at least two months per year in ambulatory clinic.
-Our eight core faculty are dedicated clinician-educators who are well supported to serve as instructors and mentors to housestaff.
+We are proud of the special opportunities this program provides.
+We offer a strong ambulatory experience.
+Residents function as primary care physicians providing continuity of care to an underserved patient population.
+Our eight core faculty are dedicated clinician-educators who are supported to serve as instructors and mentors to housestaff.
 Clinical reasoning, evidence-based medicine, and the practical use of medical informatics are emphasized.
 Physician wellness and fostering resiliency are highly valued.
-Our educational conference series include morning report to teach case-based clinical reasoning, noon conference led by core faculty or subspecialists from the community, journal club with a dedicated curriculum for evidence-based medicine, clinical improvement conference to foster life-long learning, and weekly grand rounds featuring scientific updates with speakers from tertiary academic research centers.
+Our educational conference series’ include morning report to teach case-based clinical reasoning, noon conference led by core faculty or sub-specialists from the community, journal club with a dedicated curriculum for evidence-based medicine, clinical improvement conference to foster life-long learning, and weekly grand rounds featuring scientific updates with speakers from tertiary academic research centers.

 Many of our graduates practice internal medicine or provide hospitalist care, both in North Carolina and elsewhere.
-Those seeking fellowship training are successful and have obtained fellowships in cardiology, critical care, endocrinology, infectious diseases, geriatrics, gastroenterology and nephrology.
-In recent years, our residents have received fellowships to Wake Forest University, East Carolina University, Baylor University, The University of Virginia, Louisiana State University, The University of Kansas, Emory University, Washington Hospital Center and McMaster University.
+Those seeking fellowship training are successful and have obtained fellowships in cardiology, critical care, endocrinology, infectious diseases, geriatrics, and nephrology.
+In recent years, our residents have received fellowships to Wake Forest University, East Carolina University, Baylor University, The Medical College of Georgia and Georgetown University.

 Only applications received through the Electronic Residency Application Service (ERAS) will be accepted.
 USMLE transcripts are required.